 An SNMP community is the group that devices and management stations running SNMP belong to.
 It helps define where information is sent.
 The community name is used to identify the group.
 A SNMP device or agent may belong to more than one SNMP community.
 It will not respond to requests from management stations that do not belong to one of its communities.
-SNMP default communities are:
+The normal SNMP default communities are as below when configured: